 NFHS – 4 provides, for the first time a district level data on nutritional status of children below the age of 5 years.
 This provides an excellent and timely opportunity to plan for eradication of child malnutrition at the district level.
 A quick preliminary analysis of the district level child malnutrition levels, reveals certain important aspects.
 This is presented below.

-NFHS-4 data analysis at district level for child malnutrition in Odisha: a policy brief)
+PB No. 4 NFHS-4 data analysis at district level for child malnutrition in Odisha

 NFHS – 4 provides, for the first time a district level data on nutritional status of children below the age of 5 years.
 This provides an excellent and timely opportunity to plan for eradication of child malnutrition at the district level.
 A quick preliminary analysis of the district level child malnutrition levels, reveals certain important aspects.
 This is presented below.